About Us

 2024: The Pilot Pitchfest was launched as a trial matchmaking program housed at Cornell Tech, with funding from the Sloan Foundation.
 The first year focused specifically on matching the city’s built environment agencies with STEM-focused academic research teams.

-2025: The Pilot Pitchfest spun out into a project hosted by the Social Science Research Council.
-In its new form, it will include all city agencies and all academic disciplines, and both research and technical assistance projects.
+2025: The Pilot Pitchfest spun out into a program of Renaissance Philanthropy.
+In its new form, it included all city agencies and all academic disciplines, and both academic research and technical assistance project tracks.
+More than 1,000 individuals attended the second year’s event in person and online.

 The Team